Public Health Versus Private Health: The Coming Battle: 1. The Difference Has Little to do With Government and the Private Sector.

 There is a saying in Washington, “Where you stand, depends on where you sit.”
 In health and medicine, where you stand depends on which perspective you take—that of a public health professional concerned with the health of society as a whole or that of a private health provider primarily concerned with doing the best that can be done to preserve the health of her patients.

 The most dramatic real recent example of this conflict was the recommendation regarding mammograms and breast self-examinations that was made by the U.S. Preventive Services Task Force, a committee of public health scientists (mostly from the private sector) formed years before under President George W. Bush, to advise the Department of Health and Human Services and presumably the private physicians treating women throughout the country.
 Let’s consider just the latter issue—the recommendation to, in effect, abandon breast self-examination.
 From the lay perspective this seemed “nuts”.
 There are many documented cases of women who were trained to be aware of their bodies and felt nodules while in the shower.
 The women reported this to their personal physician, who did a physical exam, confirmed the lump, ordered a biopsy which proved positive for cancer, and surgery followed, thus saving the woman’s life.
 Laymen and women asked, “What could those fools be thinking to recommend that we abandon breast self-examination?”
 Most private physicians also could not understand such a recommendation.
-Every one of them has had a woman present after breast self-examination and while not always, lives have been saved.
+Every one of them has had a woman visit his/her office after breast self-examination and while not always, lives have been saved.

 Here is one way of interpreting the two different points of view regarding breast self-examination.

 Note that the public health perspective tends to take costs into consideration if not overtly but in terms of alternative uses of resources.
 However from a private fiscal point of view, there is the classic dilemma of investment in the protection of ourselves and our family verses considering all of society and weighing relative need or merit.
-A husband might say, “If my wife and I can afford to make a potentially few unnecessary office visits, mammograms, and biopsies, and we are willing to risk the anxiety of the testing processes and even the risk of infection from a biopsy, and our physician is getting paid and independently agrees that this course will maximize my wife’s chances of living,” who is some public health physician whom I have never met and who knows not a smidgen about my wife, to tell us that we should not practice the breast self-examination and to tell the medical profession that they should not spend the time and effort to teach my wife how to do this?”
+A husband might say, “If my wife and I can afford to make a potentially few unnecessary office visits, mammograms, and biopsies, and we are willing to risk the anxiety of the testing processes and even the very low risk of infection from a biopsy, and our physician is getting paid and independently agrees that this course will maximize my wife’s chances of living,” who is some public health physician whom I have never met and who knows not a smidgen about my wife, to tell us that we should not practice breast self-examination and to tell the medical profession that they should not spend the time and effort to teach my wife how to do this?”

 Both points of few are right and both are legitimate.
 However, they conflict in this case and while often the two points of view reach the same conclusion (as in the recommendations of a similar public health group opining on cervical cancer and pap test screening), there are more and more seemingly irreconcilable conflicts.